 Keep a journal of your activities in the garden.
 Keep a list of the varieties of vegetables grown.
 Record seeding and planting dates, insect and disease problems, weather and harvest dates and yields.
 Even your failures, but most of all YOUR successes.
 This information will be valuable as you plan future gardens.

-We want you to succeed and have plenty of healthy vegetables for your
+We want you to succeed and have

-and maybe help those in need if you have abundance.
+own use and maybe help those in need if you have abundance.

 Happy Gardening!